 Most Melbourne trades and service businesses have decent margins.
 A plumber charging $300 for a job with $80 in materials and $40 in travel has a healthy profit margin.
 But a renovation company quoting $50,000 jobs with $35,000 in materials, subcontractors and wages?
 Their margins are thinner and the ROAS vs ROI gap becomes massive.

-The timeline reality (Melbourne context)
+The timeline reality

 How fast Google Ads can work

 Google Ads can get you visible in search results within hours of launching a campaign.
 That's the appeal.
-Someone searches "emergency electrician Hawthorn" at 9pm, your ad shows up, they call you.
+Someone searches 'emergency electrician Hawthorn' at 9pm, your ad shows up, they call you.

-But "fast" doesn't mean "optimised."
+But 'fast' doesn't mean 'optimised.'
 Here's the realistic timeline:

-• Day 1 to 7: Ads are live.
+Day 1 to 7: Ads are live.
 Clicks start coming in.
 Data starts accumulating.
 You're mostly learning what works and what doesn't.

-• Weeks 2 to 4: Enough data to make initial optimisations.
+Weeks 2 to 4: Enough data to make initial optimisations.
 Pausing underperforming keywords, adjusting bids, refining ad copy.

-• Months 2 to 3: Campaigns reach a more stable performance level.
+Months 2 to 3: Campaigns reach a more stable performance level.
 You know your cost per lead, which keywords convert and what a good day looks like.

-• Ongoing: Requires continuous management.
+Ongoing: Requires continuous management.
 Pause the spend and the leads stop the same day.

 How long SEO takes (typical windows)

-Industry data from First Page Sage indicates that SEO campaigns typically achieve positive ROI within 6 to 12 months, with peak performance usually reached in year two or three.
+SEO is the opposite.
+Slow to start, but the returns compound.
+Multi year industry benchmark studies consistently show SEO campaigns achieving positive ROI within 6 to 12 months, with peak performance usually reached in year two or three.
 That aligns with what we see for Melbourne businesses specifically.
+If you want a range tuned to your industry and starting point, estimate your own ranking timeline rather than trusting a generic promise.

 Here's a realistic timeline for a Melbourne service business starting SEO with a solid foundation:

-• Months 1 to 3: Foundation work.
+Months 1 to 3: Foundation work.
 Technical fixes, Google Business Profile optimisation, core service pages built or rewritten.
 Minimal ranking movement yet, but the groundwork is being laid.

-• Months 3 to 6: Early gains.
+Months 3 to 6: Early gains.
 Some ranking movement for lower competition terms.
 Map pack visibility improving.
 Long tail searches starting to generate traffic.

-• Months 6 to 12: Compound phase.
+Months 6 to 12: Compound phase.
 Content library growing.
 Rankings climbing for primary terms.
 Organic leads becoming a consistent, measurable channel.

-• Months 12 to 24: Payoff phase.
+Months 12 to 24: Payoff phase.
 Primary terms ranking well.
 Cost per lead significantly lower than Ads.
 Organic traffic is a reliable, self sustaining source of enquiries.

 Cost comparison over 6, 12 and 24 months (the real numbers section)